peterchiappini/sme-tools/README.md

 # sme-tools
-Tools for generating mathematical expression in LaTeX
+Tools for generating mathematical expressions in LaTeX